 This post may contain affiliate links.
 Please read our disclosure policy.

-close up image of chocolate cupcakes with white frosting on a white plate.
+A plate of chocolate cupcakes with white swirled frosting without butter, topped with colorful sprinkles and chocolate shavings, displayed on a white surface.

 • So light and fluffy like a super-puffy marshmallow cream